U.S. Import and Export Price Indexes: Scope of the Export and Import Price Indexes

 The target universe of the import and export price indexes consist of all goods and services sold by U.S. residents to foreign buyers (exports) and purchased from abroad by U.S. residents (imports).
-Items for which it is difficult to obtain consistent with time series core comparable products, however, such as works of art, are excluded.
+Custom or unique items, such as works of art, are excluded as they do not allow for matched-item pricing over time.
 Products that may be purchased on the open market for military use are included, but goods exclusively for military use are excluded.
-Only selected services for transportation areas are included.
+Air passenger fares and air freight prices are also tracked by the IPP.

 Data sources

-Most of the relevant price data is collected by a fielded survey directed at U.S. importers and exporters.
-Respondent participation is voluntary, and cooperation of survey respondents in providing data is necessary for the Bureau to perform its responsibilities as mandated by Congress.
+The relevant price data is obtained both from U.S. administrative trade data and from a fielded survey directed at U.S. importers and exporters.
+While the administrative data comes from filings that are required of U.S. importers and exporters, survey participation is voluntary, and cooperation of survey respondents in providing data is necessary for the Bureau to perform its responsibilities as mandated by Congress.
 The data collected by the Bureau of Labor Statistics is strictly confidential.
 The Confidential Information Protection and Statistical Efficiency Act of 2002 (Title 5 of Public Law 107-347) protects the confidentiality of the data provided by the respondents.
-Price data that is not received directly from survey respondents, referred to as secondary source data, is also used in the calculation of some indexes, including petroleum, ocean tanker freight, and grains indexes.

 The import merchandise sampling frames are obtained from the U.S. Customs Service.
-The export merchandise sampling frames are obtained from the Canadian Customs Service for exports to Canada and from the Bureau of the Census for exports to the rest of the world.
+The export merchandise sampling frames are obtained from the Canadian Border Services Agency for exports to Canada and from the Bureau of the Census for exports to the rest of the world.
 Data sources for services are researched and developed separately for each category.
 For example, the Department of Transportation provides the sampling frames for the air freight price indexes.
 The reference period for a sampling frame is generally the most recent available 12 months.

 Calculation weights are derived from the dollar values found on the sampling frames and from trade dollar values compiled by the Bureau of the Census for the base year.

 Calculating index changes

 Movements of price indexes from one month to another usually should be expressed as percent changes, rather than as changes in index points, because the latter are affected by the level of the index in relation to its base period, while the former are not.
 Each index measures price changes from a reference period defined to equal 100.0.

-An increase of 20 percent from the base period in the Export Price Index, for example, is shown as 120.0, which can be expressed in dollars as follows: “Prices received by domestic producers of a systematic sample of finished goods have risen from $100 in the base period, December 2001, to $120 today.”
+An increase of 20 percent from the base period in the Export Price Index, for example, is shown as 120.0, which can be expressed in dollars as follows: "Prices received by domestic producers of a systematic sample of finished goods have risen from $100 in the base period, December 2001, to $120 today."
 Likewise, a current index of 133.3 would indicate that prices received by producers of export goods today are one-third higher than what they were in December 2001.